charlesmarnielimpo/patient-registration-system/README.md

 ## Step 4: Set Up the Database

-Make sure you have a database set up (e.g., MySQL, PostgreSQL, SQLite).
+Make sure you have a database (MySQL) set up.
 In your `.env` file, configure the database connection details according to your environment:

 ```bash
 DB_CONNECTION=mysql